 Community Behavioral Standards

-Modify behavior that is or may be harmful to others or destructive to property belonging to other residents, their guests, or the University community.
+2. Modify behavior that is or may be harmful to others or destructive to property belonging to other residents, their guests, or the University community.

-Hold their peers responsible for their behavior with a primary emphasis on an educational resolution of complaints against individuals.
+3. Hold their peers responsible for their behavior with a primary emphasis on an educational resolution of complaints against individuals.
 There is also an understanding that violations can occur that are so detrimental to the community that the housing contract of a resident may be suspended or terminated in order to maintain a respectful residential environment.

 (b) Consistent—requiring a reasonable effort to maintain the regular enforcement of standards throughout the residential communities.
-When violations occur, there must be a reasonably consistent and appropriate use of sanctions for those residents who are found responsible for violations;
+When violations occur, there must be reasonably consistent and appropriate use of sanctions for those residents who are found responsible for violations;

 Each resident needs to accept responsibility for informing their residential peers of the effect of their behavior on themselves and the rest of the community.